Zhang Xi (Tang dynasty)

-Zhang Xi (張錫), formally the Duke of Pingyuan (平原公), was a Chinese historian and politician during the Tang dynasty and the Wu Zhou dynasty, serving as chancellor on two occasions.
+Zhang Xi (張錫), courtesy name Fengxiao (奉孝), noble title Duke of Pingyuan Commandery (平原郡公), was a Chinese historian and politician of the Tang dynasty and the Wu Zhou dynasty, serving as chancellor on two occasions.

 Background

 It is not known when Zhang Xi was born, but it is known that he came from a line that had served for generations as officials of Northern Wei, Northern Qi, Sui dynasty, and Tang dynasty.
 Zhang Xi's father Zhang Wencong (張文琮) served as a deputy minister during the reign of Emperor Gaozong of Tang, and his uncle Zhang Wenguan served as a chancellor.